einsweniger/viscom_framework/report/chapters/01_api.rst

 Uniform blocks override the upload functions of uniforms belonging to the block.
 With this implementation it's not possible to remove the override once the uniform moves out of the block.
-Assing a ``preInit`` function to the inspector and handlers would allow to remove these overrides.
+Adding a ``preInit`` function to the inspector and handlers would allow to remove these overrides.

-This architecture proves quite challenging to serialize uniforms through cereal.
+This architecture proves quite challenging serializing uniforms through cereal.
 All type information has to be reconstructed through dynamic casting the uniform back to it's derived class.
-When a override function was set and is expected to be the same after deserialization, I'm still not quite sure how I'd accomplish that.
+When an override function was set and is expected to be the same after deserialization, I'm still not quite sure how I'd accomplish that.

 Together with ImGui's Drag and Drop functions, this API could be extended to create connections between program outputs, external data sources and uniforms.
-It's just a rough idea: declaring resources with provided and accepted types so they can be connected: e.g. a uniform float accepts a float value, ``currentTime`` provides a float value so the uniform resource can update it's value from there.
+It's just a rough idea: declaring resources with provided and accepted types, so they can be connected: e.g. a uniform float accepts a float value, ``currentTime`` provides a float value so the uniform resource can update it's value from there.
 Another example would be to connect one program output (texture) to another program's sampler uniform.